michtom/BigDataAnalytics/README.md

 # BigDataAnalytics
-A project made for BugDataAnalytics course 2024 at Faculty of Mathematics and Information Science, Warsaw University of Technology.
+A project made for BigDataAnalytics course 2024 at Faculty of Mathematics and Information Science, Warsaw University of Technology.

 Authors:
 * Julia Kaznowska